 The Governing Board of SSIS is made up five directors drawn from the management teams of CSSD, CSIES and our Head of School.
 The Board must approve major actions taken by the school (sale of assets, etc.), and generally acts as an oversight body to our Senior Management Team with the Head of School reporting directly to the Board.
 The Board along with the Chinese and Singaporean governments recognize that SSIS is essential in the on-going success of Suzhou and SIP.

-The SSIS Senior Management Team (SMT) team consists of our Head of School, our Secondary and Elementary School principals, our Assistant Secondary and Elementary School Principals, our Director of Professional Learning and Development and our Director of Marketing and Admissions.
+The SSIS Senior Management Team (SMT) team consists of our Head of School, our Secondary and Elementary School Principals, our Assistant Secondary and Elementary School Principals, and our Director of Marketing and Admissions.

 The responsibilities of the team extend beyond managing the school’s day-to-day operations and implementing school policy.
 The team also provides strategic direction for the school, setting school policy, budgeting functions and submitting an annual report regarding the management status of the school to the Board of Directors.
 Our Senior Management Team completes all of these functions while focused on excellence through continuous improvement, working together to create a school culture of personal leadership, compassionate interaction, and cultural synergy.

 - Elementary School Principal, Zeb Johnson